teresaconc/iotedge-iva-nano/README.md

 ## Setting up your device

-We'll start from a blank Jetson installation (Jetpack v4.3),copy a few files locally that are needed for the application such as video files to simulate RTSP cameras and deepstream configuration files, and install IoT Edge.
+We'll start from a blank Jetson installation (Jetpack v4.3), copy a few files locally that are needed for the application such as video files to simulate RTSP cameras and deepstream configuration files, and install IoT Edge.

 ### Jetson Nano developer kit setup
 1. Follow the [instructions for creating a NVIDIA Jetson Nano base image](https://developer.nvidia.com/embedded/jetson-nano-developer-kit)